Walker (Star Wars): Depiction

 According to background material, the AT-M6 is considered the First Order's most powerful combat walker.
 Unlike the preceding AT-AT which functioned as an assault transport, the AT-M6 is primarily a platform for a MegaCaliber Six turbolaser carried on its back.
 Capable of penetrating deflector shields rated to withstand planetary bombardments, the weapon requires a dedicated power plant and several auxiliary fuel cells to reduce recharge time.
 The AT-M6's heavily armored front legs were modified to handle the weight and massive recoil of firing the weapon, and feature ventilation gates which double as cable-cutters.
 This locomotion system also gives the walker the appearance of a giant simian predator which, combined with firepower to rival a battleship, is meant to help intimidate an opponent into submission.

-With the Resistance entrenched on Crait at a former Rebellion base, a contingent of AT-M6s are among the First Order forces deployed to the planet's surface to engage them, providing escort for a massive superlaser weapon.
-Despite the Resistance's best efforts the walkers are able to hold them off and the superlaser punches a hole through their defenses.
+With the Resistance entrenched on Crait at a former Rebellion base, a contingent of AT-M6s are among the First Order forces deployed to the planet's surface to engage them, providing escort for a massive superlaser siege cannon.
+Despite the Resistance's best efforts, the walkers are able to hold them off and the cannon punches a hole through their defenses.
 However, the arrival of Jedi Master Luke Skywalker distracts the First Order and allows the Resistance to successfully escape.